-When the school is notified that a pupil has a medical condition that requires support in school, the Headteacher will be informed and will initiate the procedure described in the flowchart at Appendix A.
+When the school is notified that a pupil has a medical condition that requires support in school, the Headteacher/SENDCo will be informed and will initiate the procedure described in the Flowchart: Developing an IHCP.

 For a pupil starting at this school in the ordinary September intake, arrangements will be in place before they arrive and will be informed by their previous educational and/or care setting (if any).